Fuco1/smartparens/README.md

     (this-is-some-function (complex-function arg))

 all you need to do is `C-2 C-] (` (when `sp-select-next-thing` is bound to `C-]`).
 For more info, see the section about [navigation](#navigation-and-s-exp-manipulation).

-*Note: By default, `sp-select-next-thing` only operate on balanced expressions enclosed with pairs.
-If you want to also consider symbols, set `sp-navigate-consider-symbols` to `t`.*

 #### Repeated wrapping